-Buy a ticket for Donegal Town Waterbus in the little ticket office on Quay St, Donegal Town and cruise around Donegal Bay for 75 mins in the purpose built Waterbus, Dun Na nGall.
+Buy a ticket for Donegal Town Waterbus in the little ticket office on Quay St, Donegal Town and cruise around Donegal Bay for 75 minutes.

-The tour includes a full commentary on the history and geography of Donegal Bay by the experienced and fully trained crew, combined with a sprinkling of Irish humour, which insures that passengers are kept both informed and entertained during the voyage.
+The tour includes a full commentary on the history and geography of Donegal Bay by the experienced crew, combined with a sprinkling of Irish humour, which ensures that passengers are kept both informed and entertained during the voyage.

 #5.
 Gartan Outdoor Education Centre

 Feeling a bit energetic?
 Then why not head to Gartan Outdoor Education Centre.
-Located 15 minutes outside Letterkenny, nestled on the lakeshore and close to mountains and woodlands, sea, coast and islands, and rivers, ensures that it is well placed to provide a wide variety of courses at any level of competency.
+Located 15 minutes outside Letterkenny, nestled on the lakeshore and close to mountains, woodlands, river and coast ensures that it is well placed to provide a wide variety of courses.

-There’s orienteering, archery, canoeing, and wind sailing to name a few.
+There’s orienteering, archery, canoeing, and windsailing, to name a few.
 Booking in advance is essential.
-I love the fact that you can do lots of these activities together as a family.

 #6.
 Doagh Famine Village